Prudhvipvp/systemDesign/Notes/Designing Data Intenstive Applications.md

 1. In leader election - One way of electing a leader is to use a lock: every node that starts up tries to acquire the lock, and the one that succeeds becomes the leader \[14\].
 No matter how this lock is implemented, it must be linearizable: all nodes must agree which node owns the lock; otherwise it is useless.
 2. InUniqueness constraints are common in databases: for example, a username or email address must uniquely identify one user, and in a file storage service there cannot be two files with the same path and filename
-3. As in below example, of ot pccurs that webserver sent the photoId to queue and queue consumption is quite fast that the image resizer tried to fetch the photoID even before its replicated.
+3. As in below example, Inconsistency occurs if webserver sent the photoId to queue and queue consumption is quite fast that the image resizer tried to fetch the photoID even before its replicated.
 So in such cases, linearisability is a requirement.
 This problem arises because there are two different communication channels between the web server and the resizer:
 4.  ![Screenshot 2024-05-18 at 5.12.46 PM.png](../_resources/Screenshot%202024-05-18%20at%205.12.46%20PM.png)

 **CAP THEOREM -**